wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 A,G(pp) =A,G(pi) + | Ay Vp (1.74)
 Pi

----
-1.3 The second and third laws of thermodynamics 23

-Ln

-3

-= c

-Z5 Lo

-3 Zt

-°F Diamond .--~ \

-= a 1,

-Bh 's

-mS Graphite

-I

-EO

-S00 05 10 15 2.0
-p/GPa

 Figure 1.9 Standard Gibbs energy of graphite and diamond at T = 298 K relative to the standard Gibbs energy of graphite at | bar as a function of pressure.

-0
-= -l <
-te Kyanite ‘
-= 2 a Sillimanite
-a “a
-& 3b
-Be
-4 Andalusite ALSiO,
-Bo 0.5 1.0 15 2.0
-p/GPa

 Figure 1.10 The standard Gibbs energy of formation from the binary constitutent oxides of the kyanite, sillimanite and andalusite modifications of Al7SiOs as a function of pressure at 800 K. Data are taken from [3].
 All three oxides are treated as incompressible.

 A,V is not necessarily positive, and to compare the relative stability of the different modifications of a ternary compound like AlpSiOs the volume of formation of the